JanLahmann/Quantego/README.md

 ## Kits

 A small internet shop offered to provide complete kits of the original Quantego model, consisting of 49 bricks.
-It is now available on etsy: https://www.etsy.com/listing/1230799391/lego-model-of-a-quantum-computer.
+It is now available on [etsy](https://www.etsy.com/listing/1230799391/lego-model-of-a-quantum-computer).

 ## RasQberry

-In case you would like to build a **functional model** of the IBM Quantum System One quantum computer, based on 3D printing, a [Raspberry Pi](https://www.raspberrypi.org) mini computer and [Qiskit](http://qiskit.org) (IBM's open source quantummm computing software framework), have a look at http://rasqberry.org.
+In case you would like to build a **functional model** of the IBM Quantum System One quantum computer, based on 3D printing, a [Raspberry Pi](https://www.raspberrypi.org) mini computer and [Qiskit](http://qiskit.org) (IBM's open source quantummm computing software framework), have a look at [rasqberry.org](http://rasqberry.org).

 ---
 This GitHub project is not affiliated in any way with Lego nor bricklink.